idhruvc/DocumentScan/README.md

     * Perhaps the picture is too dark, or too blurry.
 Try submitting a clearer picture, or lowering the values of BLUR_THRESHOLD and/or DARKNESS_THRESHOLD.
     * There exists a bug where sometimes face detection settings are too low (or too high), and occasionally a bad region selection in the background removal step receives a false-positive or false-negative result in the face check, which may be a small/random region of the image, which the prescreen function will consider too low resolution and return a bad result.
 * SSL Errors:
   * This is a problem with not being able to send the request to GCP.
-If you've correctly enabled the Visions API, try using a different network.
+If you've correctly enabled the Visions API, try connecting to a different network.